Skip to content

 I personally prefer the private sector because it teaches us entrepreneurship in life.

-If we know entrepreneurship, we can live freely wherever we go.
+If we know entrepreneurship, we can live freely whatever we do and wherever we go.

 This concept of education has already stopped working because it is based on the 19th century education system dictated by the industrial revolution.

-Entrepreneurship is one of the tools to win over this old education system.
-The important thing is that it teaches us how to adapt to the fast changing environment.
-More than this, it teaches us how, where, and when to say ‘sorry’ to others.
+Entrepreneurship is one of the tools to democratize over the old education system.
+The important thing is that it teaches us how to adapt to the fast changing environment and seek freedom.
+More than this, it teaches us how, where, and when to say ‘sorry’ to other people.

-Always remember, “sorry” doesn’t mean you are wrong, it only means you might not have reordered your old question.
+Always remember, “sorry” doesn’t mean you are wrong, it only means you might not have rephrased, reordered, and reformatted your old question.